ESTAREI PENSANDO NELA — NORTHEAST LOS ANGELES

 SECESSION FROM THE EASTSIDE

-Eager to disassociate their properties with “The Eastside,” which was by then synonymous with “the barrio” and Latino gang violence in the minds of many Angelenos, real estate developers and others jumped on board with the furtherance of the distinct NELA identity in the 1980s and actively attempted to shed their associations with the Eastside they’d historically been part of.
+Eager to disassociate their properties with “The Eastside,” which was by then synonymous with “the barrio” and Latino gang violence in the minds of many Angelenos, real estate developers, and others jumped on board with the furtherance of the distinct NELA identity in the 1980s and actively attempted to shed their associations with the Eastside they’d historically been part of.
 Nowadays, every single Eastside Los Angeles neighborhood (including Boyle Heights, El Sereno, and Lincoln Heights) has been re-branded by some as part of Northeast Los Angeles, leaving only unincorporated (and therefore not part of the City of Los Angeles) East Los Angeles part of the city’s Eastside.
 (Some 20 years later a new crop of developers and others would attempt to co-opt and commodify “The Eastside’s” edgy/gritty/authentic nature to market Central Los Angeles communities like Westlake, Los Feliz, East Hollywood, Silver Lake and Echo Park as a re-imagined Eastside for people at best unaware of and at worst simply uninterested in the real Eastside).
-What neighborhoods are part of The Eastside vs Northeast LA is therefore a matter of ongoing debate.
+What neighborhoods are part of The Eastside vs Northeast Los Angeles is, therefore, a matter of ongoing debate.

 And now for the neighborhoods…